sourcegraph/handbook/content/departments/engineering/dev/process/contributor-license-agreement.md

 ### Which Sourcegraph repositories DO require a CLA?

-For all (a) proprietary or (b) copyleft-licensed projects, contributors need to sign a CLA.
-To reduce the burden on contributors, limiting the CLA requirement to only contributions or changes involving 10 or more lines of code is ok.
+For all other repositories, including (a) proprietary or (b) copyleft-licensed projects, contributors need to sign a CLA.

 Read more about copyleft licenses [here](licenses.md#not-allowed-licenses-copyleft-licenses).